AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 On cpanel servers you can safely use the same version as the default installed PHP as most of your domains will be running that version without issues

-A very IMPORTANT thing to note here is that auto_config.py is doing an educated guess work and determining the application that is installed .
-It MAY NOT! be always accurate .
-The administrator must be aware of this .
-Of course, any change made by the auto_config can be reverted by the end user or the admin from the cPanel plugin UI.

 Adding application templates
 --------------------------------------------
 Application templates are a way of extending the plugin with dealing with more web applications and user specific